 Regulatory Compliance & Certifications: Stay ahead of evolving green building mandates. | Initiate legal and market review to align with upcoming LEED and BREEAM updates. |

-In order to maintain competitiveness, companies must need to step up investment in green innovation, enhance regulatory harmonization, and deepen strategic alliances.
-As green building regulations are becoming stricter and there is growing demand for environmentally friendly products, the time to scale carbon-neutral and recycled material R&D and secure low-cost supply chains is now.
+To maintain competitiveness, companies must step up their investment in green innovation, enhance regulatory harmonization, and deepen strategic alliances.
+As green building regulations become stricter and there is a growing demand for environmentally friendly products, the time to scale carbon-neutral and recycled material R&D and secure low-cost supply chains is now.
 Prioritizing adaptation to changing LEED and BREEAM standards will open new revenue streams, and a push into incentives for builders and developers can accelerate industry take-up.

 In Q4 2024, Future Market Insights (FMI) conducted a comprehensive survey involving 450 stakeholders from the green building materials sector, including manufacturers, distributors, architects, and developers across the United States, Western Europe, Japan, and South Korea.
 The survey revealed the following key insights: